The Urbanaut® Monorail

 3. Service braking: Dynamic regenerative

-4. Emergency braking: Drum or electric brake
+4. Emergency braking: Drum or electric disk brake

 5. Suspension: Pneumatic and springs